buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 Only invent new properties if no close match exists in IFC.
 Reusing properties from other active and verified dictionaries is also recommended.
 When adding a new property that is a specialisation of an existing one (for example, 'Net Weight Dry' could be a specialisation of 'Net Weight'), provide a relation to the existing property in IFC.
 Use `IsSimilarTo` relation type.

 ### PRP-03
-**PSET_ prefix is forbidden**
+**Forbidden prefix 'PSET_'**

 The prefix 'PSET_' is reserved for the IFC standard.
-All other forms are acceptable (for example: 'My cool set').
+It also applies to resembling forms like 'P5ET_' or '.PSET_'.
+PSET proceeded by other letter is allowed, for example, 'ePSET_').

-A common practice for naming new sets for future versions of IFC is to use the 'cPSET_' prefix ('c' for custom/created).
+A common practice for naming new sets is to use the 'cPSET_' prefix ('c' for custom/created).
 To propose new properties to extend existing IFC sets, one could use 'ePSET_' ('e' for extend).

 ### PRP-04
 **Property adequate data type**